Chapter 17:

 “What was that?”
 Ri swung her drink towards me.

-I watched the groundling flinch as she looked up to me and shook her head in denial.
+I watched the groundling flinch as her gaze grew timid before shaking her head in denial.

 “That’s what I thought.
-You must be the bastard child of someone of influence there, aren’t you?
+You must be the child of someone of influence there, aren’t you?
 Someone with powers strong enough to demand respect but not enough to be trouble.
-It would make sense why they didn’t try to take you out.
-You’re obviously no threat to the throne…but also why keep yourself to the shadows, I wonder?
-Unless there’s some other shame surrounding your birth—”
+You’re obviously no threat to the throne…but to be a rogue from a noble family is curious.
+Why keep yourself to the shadows, I wonder?
+Unless there’s some other shame surrounding your birth?
+Maybe, being the bastard child of—”

-“Which begs to question: have you three always known each other?
-If you’re all from the continent of Ir’fornu to the east, you must—but, no, I say not!”
-I stood up, beginning to slip into the detective role I found myself in.
+“Which begs the question of whether or not you three have always known each other?
+If you’re all from the continent of Ir’fornu to the east, you must, right?
+But, no, I say not!”

 Pointing towards Rionriv, I smirked.

-Her fist swung before I could react, connecting squarely with my face.
+Her fist swung like a bolt of lightning and, before I could react, connected squarely with my face.
 Electrical currents discharged into my body, and the smell of ozone tickled my senses as the lightning that crackled around it surged through me.

 “Enough!”
 Rionriv shouted, thunder echoing in her words as she turned to storm out.
 “We’re leaving.”